Home

 Contract templates make the SaaS purchasing process faster, an important goal for procurement leaders, as multiple layers of risk analysis and vendor vetting make this a cumbersome undertaking.

-They also create consistency across agreements and ensure that no new contracts miss out on vital information, like renewal processes.
+They also create consistency across agreements and ensure that no new contracts miss out on vital information, like SaaS renewal processes.

 2. Ensure performance expectations are clearly communicated